AndrewEllis93/Print-Tuning-Guide/articles/build_surface_adhesion.md

 ## Last Resort
 As a **very last resort**, you can try refreshing the surface with acetone.

-Keep in mind, however that
+Keep in mind, however, that:
- - :warning:This weakens PEI over time
+ - :warning:This weakens PEI over time.
  - :warning:It can **destroy** certain surfaces (mainly certain brands of textured sheets).

  **Only try this if it's going in the trash otherwise.**